 Alright, what are phytoestrogens?
 Phytoestrogens “are compounds that naturally occur in plants” and are also found “in a wide range of plant foods” including “fruits, veggies, legumes, and some grains,” and especially soy products.

-In fact, we’ve already talked about phytoestrogens.
+We’ve already talked about phytoestrogens.
 Remember those beneficial isoflavones?
 Yep!
 Isoflavones fall under the category of phytoestrogens.

 Even though these plant-based compounds have been linked to a reduced risk of cancer there are also a few studies that stipulate that isoflavones may aggravate breast tumors and thyroid issues.
 It all comes down to the design of isoflavones and the fact that these plant-based compounds have “both estrogen-agonist or estrogen-antagonist properties.”